Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Pascoe Vale South's median income among taxpayers was $62,879 during financial year 2022.
-The average income stood at $76,794 in the same period.
-These figures compare to Greater Melbourne's median and average incomes of $54,892 and $73,761 respectively.
-By September 2025, estimates suggest the median income will be approximately $70,525 and the average income will be around $86,132, based on a Wage Price Index growth rate of 12.16%.
-Census data indicates that household, family, and personal incomes in Pascoe Vale South rank between the 74th and 80th percentiles nationally.
-Income analysis shows that 30.4% of locals (3,293 people) fall into the $1,500 - 2,999 income category, which is consistent with broader regional trends showing 32.8% in the same category.
-Economic strength is evident with 36.2% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
-After housing costs, residents retain 87.0% of their income, reflecting strong purchasing power.
+Pascoe Vale South SA2 has a high national income level according to latest ATO data aggregated by AreaSearch for financial year 2022.
+The median income among taxpayers is $62,879 and the average income stands at $76,794.
+These figures compare to Greater Melbourne's of $54,892 and $73,761 respectively.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates would be approximately $70,525 (median) and $86,132 (average) as of September 2025.
+Census data reveals household, family and personal incomes all rank highly in Pascoe Vale South, between the 74th and 80th percentiles nationally.
+Income analysis shows that 30.4% of locals (3,293 people) fall into the $1,500 - 2,999 income category, consistent with broader trends across the region showing 32.8% in the same category.
+Economic strength is evident through 36.2% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+After housing costs, residents retain 87.0% of income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income